m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 7. Twilio Function **xm_escalate** is initiated.

-   - Handles escalations to the next on call if phone is not not answer within 17 seconds.
+   - Handles escalations to the next on-call when phone is not answer within 17 seconds.
    - An answering machine will stop the process and will result in not connecting with someone live. - 17 seconds is typically short enough that voicemail will not answer.
-This setting can be changed. - The system add a 5 second buffer to the timeout setting provided.
+This setting can be changed. - The system adds a 5 second buffer to the timeout setting provided.
 12 seconds + 5 second buffer = 17 seconds.

      Line 27: ... **'timeout':12** ...